aryansnagar/aryansnagar/README.md

 ## Hi there, I'm Aryan Nagar! 👋

-I'm a student of Computer Science at Meerut Institute of Technology, Meerut.
+<p style="color: green; width: 50%; "> I'm a student of Computer Science at Meerut Institute of Technology, Meerut.
 I'm a frontend web developer.
-I love Space and tech.
+I love Space and tech. </p>

 📫 Get in Touch with me